escape-velocity/Chatty_App/README.md

 It contains a chat log displaying messages and notifications (like Slack) and also an input field to change your name and an input field to send a message.

+It also keeps track of # of logged in users.

 The client-side app communicates with a server via WebSockets for multi-user real-time updates.

 No persistent database is involved; the focus is on the client-side experience